Easy Homemade Biscuits

 Buttermilk is a special ingredient in biscuits for two reasons.
 First, it helps the biscuits to rise by reacting with the baking soda to make things bubbly and light.
 Second, buttermilk adds a subtle, tangy flavor and some richness to the biscuit dough.
 (It’s also an excuse to buy buttermilk, which is tasty on its own with cornbread and other snacks.)

-• Prep Your Oven and Baking Sheet.
-To begin, make sure your oven is preheating to 350°F. That way, when the biscuits are cut you can slide them right into the hot oven.
-Next, line a baking sheet with parchment paper, and lightly spray it with baking spray as well.
+• Prep.
+To begin, make sure your oven is preheated (to 350ยฐF).
+That way, when the biscuits are cut you can slide them right into the hot oven.
+Next, line a baking sheet with parchment paper, and lightly spray it with cooking spray.
 Set this aside while you work on the dough.

-• Add the Buttermilk.
-Once the butter is cut into the dry mixture, pour the buttermilk in and give it a stir.
-You are looking for a wet, sticky dough that is not fully combined at this point.
+• Add the buttermilk.
+Next, stir in the buttermilk to form a wet, sticky dough that is not fully combined at this point.

 • Bake!
-Carefully place the biscuits onto your baking sheet, and bake them for 25 minutes or so, until they are risen and a pale golden-brown.
+Carefully place the biscuits onto your baking sheet.
+Bake at 350ยบF for 25 minutes, until the biscuits are puffed up and pale golden brown.ย

-• Use a Pastry Cutter: While some cooks make great biscuits breaking up the butter by hand, a pastry cutter is a great tool for this job.
+• Use a pastry cutter.
+While some cooks make great biscuits by breaking up the butter by hand, a pastry cutter is a great tool for this job.
 It cuts the butter into satisfyingly small pieces, without melting it.
+If you don’t have one, however, a fork works, too.

 A biscuit split in half on a small plate.